Ethiopian Civil Service University

 The Ethiopian Civil Service University (ECSU) is a public university in Ethiopia.
 Its purpose is capacity building in the public sector.
-It is located in the capital city of Addis Ababa and was founded in 1993.
+It is located in the capital city of Addis Ababa and was founded in 1995.

+History

+The Ethiopian Civil Service University (ECSU) was founded in 1995 in order to improve the country's Civil Service sector.
+It was reestablished as autonomous institution in February 1996 by the Council of Minister Regulation No. 3/1996.

+As of 2019, ECSU graduated more than 1,531 students with Bachelor, Masters and Doctoral Degrees.